postcss/autoprefixer/README.md

 > behavior changes from one browser to another.
 Even the keyword `none` does not
 > have the same behavior on each form element across different browsers, and
 > some do not support it at all.

-### Why does Autoprefixer use CoffeeScript?

-JavaScript is very popular, but this is also the same reason why its syntax doesn’t evolve.
-There’s an entire internet with legacy code that has to be supported by browsers.
-When new features are added, they will have to be supported for a long time to maintain backwards compatibility.
-This is bad for innovation, as new features has to be drafted for months and years before released as official features in the language specifications.

-As a result, JavaScript doesn’t have even basic syntax features which are present in other languages like Ruby or Python.
-There are no string interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc. These features are really important and they will be in ECMAScript 6 (first update of JS syntax after 15 years), but this new specification is still not released and, of course, we must wait until all browsers support it.

-With JavaScript preprocessors like CoffeeScript or TypeScript we can bring innovation back.
-We can add a new operator and use it right now, without waiting for support in all browsers.

-Autoprefixer was written in pure JavaScript before, but CoffeeScript made Autoprefixer code much cleaner and more readable.
-Often, 2 lines of code became 1.

-Don’t be afraid of CoffeeScript.
-It’s just a new syntax, not another language (like ClojureScript).
-You can open [examples on CoffeeScript.org] and start to code.
-After a week your eyes will adjust and you will see that CoffeeScript is cleaner and more readable.

-Situation with CoffeeScript and JavaScript is absolutely the same as with CSS preprocessors and postprocessors.
-How can we develop a CSS postprocessor and avoid using a JS preproccesor :).

-[examples on CoffeeScript.org]: http://coffeescript.org/

 ## Usage